stalintouch/twitter_like_app/README.md

-This is a sample application for a twitter like app, I will be building it from a non scaffolding approach from scratch.
+This is a sample application for a twitter clone app, I will be building it from a non scaffolding.
+This app was build Test Driven Development (TDD) approach with unit test.

+Ruby on Rails, Boostrap, Sass SQlite for the development portion of the app and postgreSQL for the deployed app

+Some of the implementations on the app were :

+Sign up                     Email verification      Email account activations

+Secure Socket Layer (SSL)   Remember users through sessions and cookies

+Updating, Showing, deleting users                   Password reset

+Users ability to micropost  Micropost feed          micropost with images

+Following and being follow by users ( just like in Twitter)

+Status feed microposts

 You can check the deployed Heroku version on https://afternoon-oasis-45843.herokuapp.com/